UK-Quantum-Fluids-network/webinars/_posts/2021-12-07-Inui-Wheeler.md

 categories: webinar
 ---

-This week we have two talks in the webinar series from early career researchers. <b> Please note the first talk will start at 10am UK time. </b>
+This week we have two talks in the webinar series from early career researchers.

-Zoom details:
-Meeting ID: 873 4569 2060
-Passcode: 609949

 Speaker 1: Sosuke Inui, Osaka City University (10am UK)